 My vision has always been to build schools where children feel safe, respected, nurtured, and challenged in ways, as Plato recommends, that ignite their imaginations, inspire their spirits.
 Our model of continuous improvement and relentless pursuit of excellence ensures that every Plato Academy student continues to receive nothing less than our absolute commitment—our sincere promise—to invest whatever amount of time or resources is needed to give them educational experiences that they will cherish for the rest of their lives.
 I am committed to making each Plato Academy school a place where children create happy, lifelong memories and build academic foundations strong and stable enough to uphold the biggest of dreams and most challenging of goals.

 Current Plato Academy parents consistently express great satisfaction with the family environment thriving at all of our schools.
 Our small school design ensures students are well known, by name, by the principal, teachers, and office staff.
 Plato Academy students never fall through the cracks and they certainly are not “numbers.”
 Plato Academy is a family that puts its children first.
-Parents, teachers, principals, and Superior Schools personnel work closely in partnership to ensure each child achieves his or her full potential.
+Parents, teachers and principals, work closely in partnership to ensure each child achieves his or her full potential.
 That partnership is empowered through regular communication, helpful websites, and an open-door policy that ensures all ideas and concerns are addressed quickly and caringly.
 The most important part of our family environment is the passion all of our stakeholders have for helping every child learn and grow.

 Plato Academy Schools were graded “A” Schools by the Florida Department of Education.
-Each year Plato Academy students excels on FSA Exams outpacing their peers at the county and state levels by significant margins.
+Each year Plato Academy students excel on FSA Exams outpacing their peers at the county and state levels by significant margins.
 However, these scores illustrate just one part of our mission to educate the whole child.
 Plato Academy students are, just as importantly, having fun learning and growing in the safe and nurturing environments of our schools.
 Our vision is that Plato Academy students excel at collaboration, communication, critical thinking, and creativity in addition to mastery of core subjects and opportunities to regularly experience enrichments such as Greek, art, and music.

 Cutting Edge Technology